Updated February 3, 2025

 Overview

 The Remington Solar “Sun Shock” Pool Ionizer simplifies the pool ionizer to a new level.
-It’s basically a solar panel wired to a chunk of copper.
+It’s a solar panel wired to a chunk of copper.
 You toss it in the pool and let the sun and copper work their collective magic.
-I wouldn’t call this system ‘professional grade’, but judging by their ratings and reviews on Amazon, it works.
+I wouldn’t call this system ‘professional grade,’ but judging by their ratings and reviews, it works.

 Installation

-There is no installation for a solar pool ionizer – you just assemble it and toss it in the water.
+There is no installation for a solar pool ionizer – you assemble it and toss it in the water.
 If parts of your pool don’t get sun, you can tether the floating ionizer to one area.
-The rate of copper release is dependent on how much sun falls on it.
-So for most pools, it should be in the sun as much as possible to have enough juice to build up a copper residual.
+The copper release rate depends on how much sun falls on it.
+So, for most pools, it should be in the sun as much as possible to have enough juice to build up a copper residual.
 They suggest 4 to 5 hours of direct sun for a pool of up to 22,000 gallons.
-Reading through their manual, it suggests that many customers required two or more units for it to be effective.
+Reading through their manual indicates that many customers required two or more units for it to be effective.

 Setup and Maintenance

-The water prep is the same as the other systems.
-The pH, alkalinity, and calcium hardness need to be balanced.
-The ideal copper level is 0.2 – 0.4 ppm, but many users will have a hard time reaching this level with a solar pool ionizer.
+The water prep is the same as the other systems—the pH, alkalinity, and calcium hardness need to be balanced.
+The ideal copper level is 0.2 – 0.4 ppm, but many users will have difficulty reaching this level with a solar pool ionizer.
 Luckily, ionized copper is reactive in low concentrations, so as long as it’s producing copper ions, it will help control algae.

-The Remington product, like most solar pool ionizers, has only one anode.
-So, there is no ‘self-cleaning’ action that you get from two electrodes with an alternating current.
-You need to clean it “every 5 to 7 days” according to the manual.
-They tell you it’s doing that on purpose, to remove scale from the water, but removing scale is not something you need to worry about if your water is balanced properly.
-A wire brush is provided for cleaning which will do a better job than a toothbrush and lemon juice, but is still a messy chore.
+Like most solar pool ionizers, the Remington product has only one anode.
+So, you get no ‘self-cleaning’ action from two electrodes with an alternating current.
+You need to clean it “every 5 to 7 days,” according to the manual.
+They tell you it’s doing that on purpose, to remove scale from the water, but removing scale is not something you need to worry about if your water is balanced correctly.
+A wire brush is provided for cleaning, which will do a better job than a toothbrush and lemon juice, but it is still messy.
 Folks in the reviews suggest wearing gloves to avoid long-lasting stains on your hands.
-One person said to wear a mask because the dusty material that came off was irritating to the lungs for a few days.
+One person said to wear a mask because the dusty material that came off irritated the lungs for a few days.
 Maybe that’s why the manufacturer suggests cleaning them when they’re wet.

-Changing the anode is easy, but can also get messy.
-You don’t need any tools or tape, but you might want gloves and a mask per above.
-You simply remove the netting and unscrew a single nylon wingnut to remove the old anode.
-The new anode unscrews from the base and then the new one screws in.
-Fasten the wingnut and reattach the net and you’re done.
+Changing the anode is easy but can also get messy.
+You don’t need any tools or tape, but you might want gloves and a mask.
+You remove the netting and unscrew a single nylon wingnut to remove the old anode.
+The new anode unscrews from the base, and then the new one screws in.
+Fasten the wingnut and reattach the net, and you’re done.

 Unique Features